ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/basics.markdown

 * There are two exceptions to this behavior:
   * In RavenDB ETL - when documents are loaded to **the same** collection there is no need to send DELETE because the document on the other side has the same identifier and it will just update it.
   * in SQL ETL - you can configure to use inserts only, which is a viable option for append-only systems.

 {PANEL/}

+{PANEL: Troubleshooting}

+ETL errors and warnings are [logged to the files](../../../server/troubleshooting/logging) and displayed in the notification center panel.
+You will be notified if any of the following events happen:

+- connection error to the target,
+- JS script is invalid,
+- transformation error,
+- load error,
+- slow SQL was detected.

+{PANEL/}